vishaa/string-calculator-tdd/README.md

 # String Calculator TDD

-This is a TDD (Test-Driven Development) implementation of the String Calculator
+This is a TDD (Test-Driven Development) implementation of the String Calculator.

 ## Problem Statement
 Create a simple String calculator with a method signature: `int add(string numbers)`